Restricted Evaluator Case Study

 Conceptual Assets

-Framework-level thinking, conceptual system design, and protected internal logic that expand beyond a single startup surface.
+Framework-level thinking, conceptual system design, and protocol families that expand beyond a single startup surface.
+Behind each framework: the multi-domain inspiration trail, the abandoned theoretical scaffolding, and the reserved theoretical layer that connects them.

 Hashes / logs / dossiers / manifests